greenisagoodcolor/FreeAgentics/docs/USER-GUIDE.md

 ---

 _This guide represents the collaborative expertise of the FreeAgentics community and expert committee.
 For technical questions, consult the [Developer Guide](DEVELOPER-GUIDE.md) or [API Reference](API-REFERENCE.md)._

+---

+## Appendix: Glossary

+*(Former standalone Glossary merged for convenience.)*

+# FreeAgentics Glossary

+This glossary provides definitions for technical terms used throughout the FreeAgentics project documentation.

+## A

+### Active Inference

+A theoretical framework ...